 The Ulladulla lighthouse is a great spot to soak up spectacular ocean views that stretch from Jervis Bay to Bawley Point.
 Warden Head Lighthouse is a local favourite spot for whale watching during the May – November migration season.
 It’s an excellent vantage point and there’s ample opportunity to get some stunning photos here.

 The views from Point Perpendicular Lighthouse are absolutely incredible, with epic cliffs that can really put life into perspective.
 They stand at over 80 glorious metres high and you can literally look below into the waters and spot schools of fish, and the predators that chase them!
 There’s no access to the inside of the lighthouse but the beautiful white brick building makes for a perfect photo subject at sunrise and sunset.
 It lies on the same peninsula as Abrahams Bosom Reserve, which makes for an excellent day trip and is another hotspot for whale watchers.

 The ruin of Cape St George Lighthouse is one of the most significant historical sites in Booderee National Park, with its intricate stonework being a relic of early European civilisation.
 This lookout is perched on the edge of spectacular cliffs, providing a wonderful spot to look out towards the sea and the grounds are always interesting to walk around while you’re here.
 Make sure to stop and read about this landmark’s history – the story of the original lighthouse keepers is fascinating.

 5. Three Views

-This lookout is in the north of Morton National Park and accessed via Three Views Walking Track.
+This is one of the best lookouts on the South Coast and is located in the north of Morton National Park, accessed via Three Views Walking Track.
 There are three cliff-edge viewing points here, each boasting different views of Lake Yarrunga, Tallowa Dam and the Shoalhaven River below.